 Exercise in the postpartum period has been shown to offer a number of positive health benefits, particularly in the treatment of postpartum depression

-Urinary incontinence effects between 35-37% of women worldwide (common NOT normal)
+Urinary incontinence effects between 35-37% of women worldwide (again, common NOT normal)

 11% of the world’s population have an overactive bladder